OWASP/www-project-sbom-forum/index.md

 ## References

-Did you write a blog post, magazine article or do a podcast about or mentioning The SBOM Forum?
+Did you write a blog post, magazine article or do a podcast about or mentioning SBOM Forum?
 Or maybe you held or joined a conference talk or meetup session, a hacking workshop or public training where this project was mentioned?

 Please get in touch with the team and let us know!